Vokerlee/compiler-course-mipt/7. Akinator/README.md

 ## Compilation

-To compile the program you should install [TXLib](https://sourceforge.net/projects/txlib/files/latest/download) library.
+All the code in this directory can be compiled by any IDE (the simplest variant) or using manual compilation.
+But!
+Before compiling convert all files from `UTF-8` format to `CP1251`, otherwise the program will say some strange phrases, while text in console is similar to elven letters.

-So all the code in this directory can be compiled by any IDE (the simplest variant) or using manual compilation (remember about linking with TXLib library).
+If you find a way to make the program workable (in Russian language) without converting all files to `CP1251` (so with initial `UTF-8` format), comment `#define UTF8_CONV` code-line in `akinator_config.h` file to make the 4th regime of game valid (because in such case there is no any necessarity to convert .dot file to UTF-8 format for graphviz).

 Remember that to run the program some base should be exist, so write your initial base or use ready, otherwise you will get an error.